eamoe/TabSandwich/README.md

 1. **Add New Links**: Either by pasting a link or saving the current tab's URL.
 2. **View Links**: Links appear in a list.
 Click on any link to open it in a new tab.
 3. **Delete a Link**: Double-click the list item to remove it.
-4. **Delete All Links**: Double-click the delete button to clear all stored links.
+4. **Delete All Links**: Click the delete button to clear all stored links.

 ## Installation Guide